Pageworks/complex-content/README.md

 TODO: Add yaml for fields

-Once the `project.yaml` file is updated login into the websites control panel.
+Once the `project.yaml` file is updated login into the websites control panel and allow craft to resync.

 # Structure